opensafely-core/ehrql/docs/includes/generated_docs/language__date_arithmetic.md

   <a class="headerlink" href="#days.add" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-Add this duration to a date to produce a new date.
+If `other` is a date or date series, add this duration to `other` to produce a new date.

-Alternatively two durations with the same units may be added to produce a new duration.
+If `other` is another duration with the same units, add the two durations together to produce a new duration.
 </div>

 <div class="attr-heading" id="days.sub">